CSI: Miami: Casting

 In 2002, CSI executive producer Anthony Zuiker began casting for the then-unnamed Miami based spin-off.
 First cast was Procter, as Calleigh Duquesne.
 Regarding her decision to leave The West Wing and join Miami, Procter stated that "It was like choosing between a boyfriend that wants to be with you casually or a man that says I love you."
 She described her character as "a weird girl [...] bright and very nerdy.
 She wears a lot of boot-cut corduroy pants and turquoise necklaces and looks like a hippie.
 I just like to pretend I'm Velma in Scooby-Doo."

 Rodriguez, Cochrane, and Alexander were cast alongside Procter, completing the supporting ensemble.
 For the lead, CBS suggested Caruso.
 Zuiker, who stated that he had "heard about the NYPD Blue thing", was initially hesitant.
 Elaborating, Zuiker stated that he "sort of jumped in and said, 'Naw, I don't know about this guy.
 The show's tough enough to get off the ground and I don't want to walk into any problems."

 CBS president Les Moonves had announced in January that a Miami spin-off was imminent, yet "It wasn't until we sort of, like, at the eleventh hour, really started to look at our options as to who was going to play Horatio, [Zuiker, Mendelsohn, and Donahue] revisited Caruso.
 And [they] said, 'Yeah, we'll have him come out for dinner, see what he's about.'"
 Caruso was later cast as Caine.
 He was the last pilot cast member to be contracted to series.

 Following the back-door pilot, Zuiker stated that he believed the series "needed a little more balance in terms of a leading woman".
 Executives offered Sela Ward the part of Megan Donner, a lieutenant and Horatio's former boss.
-Ward turned down the role, and producers later cast Delaney.
+Ward turned down the role, and producers later cast Delaney (Ward would later take a role in the subsequent spin-off CSI: NY).